PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

-That is, we can consider the operands of a dot product as row and column vectors instead of simple vectors. <br>
+That is, we can consider the operands of a dot product as row and column vectors instead of simple vectors.

 What we’ve covered so far in this section is true in general.
 That is, with a $1\times n$ row vector $\mathbf{u}$ and an $n\times p$ matrix $\mathbf{A}$, we have that $\mathbf{uA}$ is a linear combination of the row vectors of $\mathbf{A}$ with scalar coefficients given by the components of $\mathbf{u}$.

 <br>